Mathematical Analysis 1 (Engineering Sciences)

 Course Grading The maximal grade is 30, the passing grade is 18.
 Exceptionally good performance will be awarded a 30 e lode (i.e. 30 + honors).

-4. Homework: The satisfactory completion of all homework assignments is worth 3 points.
+4. Homework: The satisfactory completion of all homework assignments is worth up to 3 points.

 Your final grade will be the sum of all four ingredients mentioned above.